Validicity/validicityclient/README.md

 ## How it operates
 This client picks up a YAML configuration from the local file `~/validicity.yaml` and then proceeds to run continuously until interrupted via Linux signal.

-# Run
-Just run with `validicityclient` to get help.

 ## Notes